jonescompneurolab/hnn/installer/mac/README.md

 ## Download HNN source code

-- The following commands will download the hnn source code and compile HNN's mod files for NEURON.
+- The following commands will download the hnn source code.
 We use the directory `hnn_source_code` for consistency with all of our instructions, but any directory can be used.
 You can use `git` if you prefer.

     ```bash
     curl -OL https://github.com/jonescompneurolab/hnn/releases/latest/download/hnn.tar.gz